pulumi/terraform-provider-vsphere/website/docs/r/vnic.html.markdown

 ## Example Usages

-**Create a vnic attached to a distributed virtual switch using the vmotion TCP/IP stack:**
+### Create a vnic attached to a distributed virtual switch using the vmotion TCP/IP stack

 ```hcl
     data "vsphere_datacenter" "dc" {